domonda/api/README.md

 The optional form field `ebInterface` contains an XML file in the ebInterface 5.0 format as specified at:
 <https://www.wko.at/service/netzwerke/ebinterface-aktuelle-version-xml-rechnungsstandard.html>

+Reference XML files can be created online here: <https://formular.ebinterface.at/>

 Example using the CURL command line tool:

 ```sh